Gucci CEO sees 2021 sales in line with 2019, perhaps a little higher

-PARIS, Nov 16 (Reuters) - Kering's PRTP.PA top brand Gucci expects 2021 revenues to be in line or "a little higher" than their 2019, pre-pandemic level, the label's chief executive Marco Bizzarri said on Tuesday.
+PARIS, Nov 16 (Reuters) - French luxury group Kering's PRTP.PA top brand Gucci expects 2021 revenues to be in line or "a little higher" than their 2019, pre-pandemic level, the label's chief executive Marco Bizzarri said on Tuesday.

 ((silvia.aloisi@thomsonreuters.com; +39 02 66129 723; Reuters Messaging: silvia.aloisi.thomsonreuters.com@reuters.net))